StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 "Wait," Yannhorn said.
 "I think I have this one."

-"How?", Mareak said.
+"How?"
+Mareak said.
 He didn't move his hand from his dagger.
 "We got riddles before, and they were all tricks.
 There's a really easy way to get this done."

 Yannhorn closed his eyes for a moment and nodded.
 "I know.
 It is really easy.
 It's just over there."
 He pointed out with his other hand, and when everyone looked in that direction, they saw a crystal sphere floating on a pedestal.